repositive/ui-library/README.md

 ```

-A typical `async-button` may look like:
+A typical `r-async-button` may look like:

 ```
 {{r-async-button